-Never again having to worry about guests running in and out of the house, leaving a trail of wet footprints behind as they move about your home is a huge plus.
+Never worry again about guests running in and out of the house, leaving a trail of wet footprints behind as they move inside your home.
 In fact, if you choose to invest in a pool house with a bathroom and kitchen area, there’s really no need for anyone to enter your home at all.
-Being able to entertain guests outside is the primary factor clients routinely say they love having a pool house.
-It gives you the freedom to throw great summer parties without the drawback of having lots of wet people moving about your home.
+Entertaining guests outside is the primary reason clients say they love having a pool house.
+They give you the freedom to throw great summer parties without the drawback of having lots of wet people inside your house.

 A pool house makes summers more enjoyable by having everything you need just a few short steps from the pool.
 This can range from a well appointed shed to a sizable guest house complete with bathroom and kitchen facilities, a sitting area, bar, and even bedrooms.
-Many pool houses feature a covered patio area with tv’s and outdoor furniture to lounge in and get some shade.
-Great pool houses become an outdoor entertainment, extensions of your main patio or deck.
-Adding an outdoor kitchen or a lounge surrounding a fireplace makes the pool house that much more of a desirable destination.
+Many pool houses feature a covered patio area with TV’s and outdoor furniture to relax and get some shade.

 Lots Of Storage

 Top pool house designs should include enough space for storing pool supplies and all your toys.
 They’re also great for hiding all those big pool pumps and filters around back or inside a mechanical room if the pool house is big enough.
 Include enough storage for other common things like:

 - A bathroom with enough room for changing in and out of swimsuits and a linen closet for towels.

 - If you have an outdoor kitchen or grill area then include a pantry or refrigerator stocked with food and drinks.

 - Don’t forget the suntan lotion and any other personal items you’d like to have in and around the pool.

 - If you have a poolside bar then include a lockable wine fridge so you can secure your liquor when the parties over.